Maria Dokanari, MA, BSc (Hons), Dip, UKCP reg. Psychotherapist & Supervisor

 Welcome.
 I am Maria.
 I am an Integrative Psychotherapist and UKCP reg.
 Supervisor and I provide therapeutic support to children, adolescents and adults, as well as supervision to clinical and non-clinical professionals.
 I am also a Tutor and Group Supervisor at the Institute for Arts in Therapy and Education (IATE), London.

-I am based in Muswell Hill, London and in Manor Gardens, Holloway, London.
+I am based in Muswell Hill, London.

 How I work: